About USC Gould

 - PACIFIC CENTER FOR HEALTH POLICY AND ETHICS

 - SAKS INSTITUTE FOR MENTAL HEALTH LAW, POLICY, AND ETHICS

-Andrew T. Guzman is the dean of the USC Gould School of Law.
-He holds the Carl Mason Franklin Chair in Law and is Professor of Law and Political Science.
+Andrew T. Guzman has been appointed USC’s next provost and senior vice president for academic affairs, starting July 1, 2023.
+He is currently co-dean of the USC Gould School of Law, where he holds the Carl Mason Franklin Chair in Law, and is Professor of Law and Political Science.

 A noted expert in international law and economics, Guzman has written extensively on international trade, international regulatory matters, foreign direct investment and public international law.
 His work has addressed international tribunals, soft law, the safety of imported products and climate change.
 In addition, his interdisciplinary research examines problems across the range of public and private international law.